apache/airflow/CI.rst

 Depending whether the scripts are run locally via `Breeze <BREEZE.rst>`_ or whether they are run in ``Build Images`` or ``Tests`` workflows they can take different values.

-You can use those variables when you try to reproduce the build locally.
+You can use those variables when you try to reproduce the build locally (alternatively you can pass those via command line flags passed to ``breeze`` command.

 +-----------------------------------------+-------------+--------------+------------+-------------------------------------------------+
 | Variable                                | Local       | Build Images | CI         | Comment                                         |